 Smoke in designated areas only: Cigarette smoke can be especially irritating and harmful to those with allergies and asthma.
 If your office campus is not entirely smoke-free, ensure that designated smoking areas are properly used.

-Hire a cleaning company that specializes in removing allergens and bacteria: You can ensure healthier indoor air in your workplace for your employees and customers by keeping your carpets clean and in good condition through regular vacuuming and having your carpets, rugs, upholstery and cubicle walls professionally cleaned every 3 – 4 months to rid your work space of common allergens and bacteria.
+Hire a professional cleaning company: You can ensure healthier indoor air in your workplace for your employees and customers by keeping your carpets clean and in good condition through regular vacuuming and having your carpets, rugs, upholstery and cubicle walls professionally cleaned every 3 – 4 months.
 However, not all carpet cleaning services are alike.
-In independent testing by a leading air quality laboratory, Chem-Dry was proven to remove an average of 98% of common allergens from the carpets and upholstery we clean.
-When a sanitizer is added, the independent lab found that Chem-Dry’s process removed an average of 89% of bacteria in the air and 82% from the carpets*.
+In independent testing by a leading air quality laboratory, Chem-Dry was proven to remove an average of 98% non-living allergens* from the carpets and upholstery we clean.

 Using a service such as Chem-Dry that offers allergy and asthma solutions is a great way to keep your office clean while benefiting your employee’s health and comfort.

-These are just a few tips to help keep your office free of irritating allergens.
+These are just a few tips to help keep your office free of irritating airborne particles.
 Taking just a few steps at your office can keep the environment comfortable and healthy for yourself and your co-workers.